ubirch/ubirch-board-firmware/board/frdm_kl82z/README.md

 ## Board Pins

-Please see page 2 of the [Quickstart Guide](http://cache.nxp.com/files/32bit/doc/quick_start_guide/FRDM-KL82Z-QSG.pdf) for a description of the pins location.
+Please see page 2 of the [Quickstart Guide](http://cache.nxp.com/files/32bit/doc/quick_start_guide/FRDM-KL82Z-QSG.pdf) for a description of the pin locations.

 - `I2C`
    - `SCL` - `PTB0`